jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ### Site Parameters

 The [site parameters](https://hbs.razonyang.com/v1/en/docs/configuration/site-params/) section includes specific config variables for the Hugo theme.
-Their names are mostly self-explanatory and many of them are explained by accompanying comments.
+They are self-explanatory and have comments that explain further.
 Configuration of site parameters would require trials and errors, and we can quickly check the updated content thanks to Hugo's hot reloading feature.

 ```yaml
 # config/_default/params.yaml